davidosomething/dotfiles/mac/README.md

 ### Install keepassx from source

+Some of the requirements to `brew install` first:

+- cmake
+- libgcrypt
+- oath-toolkit

 Install keepassx 2.0 with http support from the source of this fork (inspect diff first):
 <https://github.com/eugenesan/keepassx/tree/2.0-http-totp>